kubernetes/website/content/en/docs/setup/production-environment/container-runtimes.md

 #### cgroup driver

 CRI-O uses the systemd cgroup driver per default, which is likely to work fine for you.
-To switch to the `cgroupfs` cgroup driver, either editi `/etc/crio/crio.conf` or place a drop-in configuration in `/etc/crio/crio.conf.d/02-cgroup-manager.conf`, for example:
+To switch to the `cgroupfs` cgroup driver, either edit `/etc/crio/crio.conf` or place a drop-in configuration in `/etc/crio/crio.conf.d/02-cgroup-manager.conf`, for example: